Child access prevention law

 A child access prevention law (often abbreviated CAP law; also sometimes called a safe storage law) makes it illegal for an adult to keep a gun in a place and manner so that a child can easily access and fire it.
-Proponents of these laws, such as the Law Center to Prevent Gun Violence, argue that they are effective at reducing accidental gun deaths among children, since they reduce accessibility and thereby risk.
-The National Rifle Association has lobbied against such laws, arguing that they are ineffective and infringe on the rights of gun owners to protect their homes.
+Proponents of these laws, such as the Law Center to Prevent Gun Violence in the United States, argue that they are effective at reducing accidental gun deaths among children, since they reduce accessibility and thereby risk.
+The National Rifle Association of America has lobbied against such laws, arguing that they are ineffective and infringe on the rights of gun owners to protect their homes.

+United Kingdom

+Since the introduction of licensing with the Firearms Act 1968, it has been a condition of firearm and shotgun certificates that licensed firearms must be securely stored prevent access or theft by unlicensed individuals, including children.

+This did not affect air rifles and air pistols which are mostly unlicensed.
+Section 46 of the Crime and Security Act 2010 imposed a new duty on owners of airguns to take reasonable precautions to prevent persons under the age of eighteen from accessing that airgun.

+United States of America

-Federal laws
+Federal Laws

 There is no federal CAP law, nor does federal law require the safe storage of guns.

 However, according to Protection of Lawful Commerce in Arms Act, it is unlawful for any licensed gun carrier to transfer firearms without safe storage.
 The Gun-Free School Zones Act of 1990 makes it illegal for unauthorized individuals to carry firearms into an area that, to their knowledge, is a school zone.
 This law includes public and private elementary and high schools and non-private property up to 1000 feet of a school.
 A case in 2007, United States v Nieves-Castaño, found Nieves guilty for having a firearm in her apartment, a public housing project, which was within a 1000 feet of a school.
 If found guilty, individuals face fines up to $5000, or imprisonment of up to five years.
 Guilty individuals are also prohibited from purchasing firearms in the future.
 There have been attempts to repeal the act in 2007 and 2009 but these bills did not pass committee.
 The law does not however apply to private property, or individuals who are licensed to carry in the state where the school zone is located.
 The firearm can also be placed in a locked container or not be loaded.